On the outside, you’re a busy overachiever. You seem put-together, motivated, proactive, friendly…but inside? …well, it’s messy.

 𖥸 Learn coping skills that help address anxiety

-When you’re able to examine yourself from these different perspectives and recognize themes of thinking and feeling, new possibilities may open up, and you can then make informed decisions to move towards a life less bound by anxiety.
+When you’re able to examine yourself from these different perspectives and recognize themes of thinking and feeling, new possibilities may open up, and you can then make informed decisions to move towards an emotionally well life less bound by anxiety.

 High functioning anxiety is a condition where an individual may experience symptoms of anxiety, but they are able to maintain a high level of performance and functionality in their daily life.
 In addition to the signs described above, some signs that you may have high functioning anxiety include: constant worry and overthinking, perfectionism even in situations . where it may not be necessary, overcommitting on more tasks and responsibilities than you can handle, physical symptoms (such as headaches, muscle tension, gastrointestinal issues, or difficulty sleeping).
 It’s important to note that everyone experiences anxiety differently.
 If you think you may have high functioning anxiety, it’s best to speak with a mental health professional for a proper diagnosis and treatment.

 There is no single cause of high functioning anxiety, and it may be influenced by a variety of factors.
 However, generally speaking, anxiety and high functioning anixety are caused by a combination of genetic and environmental factors.
 Some of the common risk factors for high-functioning anxiety include a family history of anxiety, medical conditions such as an overactive thyroid, stressful or adverse life events, family dysfunction and childhood trauma.